A BOUTIQUE OWNER BY ACCIDENT

 After living in the Med for 10+ years I decided I wanted to create beautiful jewellery that can be worn daily and not saved for a special occasion.

-I was on a quest to source the best contemporary, statement pieces; beautiful, original and affordable designs that will later evoke memories for the wearer, and may even be passed on.
+I was on a quest to source the best contemporary, statement pieces; beautiful, original, hand-crafted designs that will later evoke memories for the wearer, and may even be passed on.

 I wanted pieces that women could afford to buy for themselves (when they wanted to splurge on more than just a lipstick).

-It was not about purchasing in the quickest possible way, but savouring the whole “made-for-you” process
+It was never about purchasing in the quickest possible way, but savouring the whole “made-for-you” process

 PAYING IT FORWARD